geekymode/CollatzConjecture.jl/docs/src/index.md

 3. The conjecture remains one of the most famous unsolved problems in mathematics, connecting elementary number theory with dynamical systems theory.

+# Visualizations

-This package provides multiple ways to visualize these sequences and explore their mathematical properties.
+This package provides tools for exploring and visualizing the famous Collatz conjecture through various mathematical and artistic representations.

 ## Quick Start